Fulton Fish Market

-The Fulton Fish Market is a fish market in Hunts Point, a section of the New York City borough of the Bronx, in New York, United States.
+The Fulton Fish Market is a fish market in Hunts Point, a section of the New York City borough of the Bronx.
 It was originally a wing of the Fulton Market, established in 1822 to sell a variety of foodstuffs and produce.
-In November 2005, the Fish Market relocated to a new facility in Hunts Point in the Bronx, from its historic location near the Brooklyn Bridge along the East River waterfront at and above Fulton Street in the Financial District, Lower Manhattan.
+In November 2005, the Fish Market relocated to a new facility in Hunts Point in the Bronx, from its historic location at the South Street Seaport (along the East River waterfront at and above Fulton Street) in the Financial District of Lower Manhattan.

 During much of its 183-year tenure at the original site, the Fulton Fish Market was the most important wholesale East Coast fish market in the United States.
 Opened in 1822, it was the destination of fishing boats from across the Atlantic Ocean.
 By the 1950s, most of the Market's fish were trucked in rather than offloaded from the docks.
 The wholesalers at the Market then sold it to restaurateurs and retailers who purchased fresh fish of every imaginable variety.

 Prices at the Fulton Fish Market were tracked and reported by the United States government.
 In its original location, it was one of the last, and most significant, of the great wholesale food markets of New York.
 It survived major fires in 1835, 1845, 1918, and 1995.
-In its new location in the Hunts Point Cooperative Market, it handles millions of pounds of seafood daily, with annual sales exceeding $1 billion, and is second in size only to Tokyo's Tsukiji fish market.
+In its new location in Hunts Point, the Fulton Fish Market Cooperative handles millions of pounds of seafood daily, with annual sales exceeding $1 billion, and is second in size only to Tokyo's Toyosu Market.

 History

 Nineteenth century

 The Fulton Fish Market was one of New York's earliest open-air fish markets.
 From a New York newspaper dated 1831:

 The Fulton Fish Market initially served primarily housekeepers from the surrounding areas and Brooklyn.
 However, by 1850, wholesalers had become the main buyers as the market gained in prominence.
-The Fulton Fish Market is one of the oldest fish markets in the United States, in competition with the smaller Maine Avenue Fish Market in Washington, D.C.
+One of the oldest fish markets in the United States, the Fulton Fish Market is 17 years younger than the oldest fish market in the country, the Maine Avenue Fish Market in Washington, D.C.
 The Fulton Market was claimed to be the oldest in continuous operation in one place (since 1822) until it was relocated in 2005.
 The Maine Avenue Market in D.C. (since 1805, in various incarnations) is now considered the oldest continuously operating open-air market that still survives on the East Coast.
 However, the Fulton Fish Market is the oldest institution that still retains a primarily wholesale function; although its original public market on South Street is now closed.